JonasWard/url-safe-bitpacking/README.md

 # url-safe-bitpacking

 Package for creating definitions of parametric models that can be stored as compactly as possible in a URL by storing it in a web-safe base-64 string.
+This pacakge is till very much WIP.
+Feel free to suggest by making an issue or pull-request [GitHub](https://github.com/JonasWard/url-safe-bitpacking).

 ## concept